 From Kars, I wanted to cross to Georgia.
 Instead of using the main border crossing which is further north and generally crossed from Trabzon, I wanted to cross at the closer crossing for the convenience.
 I discovered that there was one bus company running services across to Tbilisi from Kars and so I went the day before to buy my ticket.

 The company is called Kars VIP Turizm and their office is conveniently just across from Antik Cafe on Faikbey Caddesi.
-They don’t operate services to Tbilisi everyday but luckily they were on the day I was hoping to leave.
-They run every few days, probably more like every second day in high season but you would have to check in their office.
-A ticket cost 100 TL.
+They run every few days to Tbilisi, probably more like every second day in high season but you would have to check in their office.
+A ticket costs 100 TL (AU$19).

-The bus was meant to depart at 9am but when I arrived at their office at 8.45, they told me it had been delayed until 1pm!
-So I walked back to my hotel and was allowed back into my room until check out at 12pm.
-The bus still didn’t depart until 2pm and so we were very late getting to the border at 5pm and didn’t arrive to Tbilisi until 10pm.
+The bus was meant to depart at 9am but when I arrived at their office at 8.45, they told me it had been delayed.
+The bus still didn’t depart until 2pm and we were very late getting to the border at 5pm and didn’t arrive into Tbilisi until 10pm.

 Border crossing Turkey-Georgia